exoswapio/docs/docs/bridge/contracts/bridge-router.md

 image: https://raw.githubusercontent.com/stratosnet/token-lists/master/logo.svg
 ---

-Bridge Router is a core functionality which manage the token issuing (means transfer or mint/burn), double spend protection, re-entrancy guarded.
-It's functionality API simple in mature, in order to start a bridge process, smart contract function **enter** on local chain is used which is mean "Make enter to a bridge process for the next exit process".
-So after enter it is always expected to be **exit** smart contract process in terms of meaning "Have passed all checks in enter and finalize a process" on external chain.
+The Bridge Router is a core functionality that manages token issuing (including transfer or mint/burn), double-spend protection, and re-entrancy guarding.
+Its functionality API is simple and mature.
+To initiate a bridge process, the smart contract function 'enter' is used on the local chain, which means "Make an entry to a bridge process for the next exit process".
+After 'enter', the process is always expected to be finalized with the 'exit' smart contract process, meaning "All checks in 'enter' have passed, and the process is finalized" on the external chain.

 Shortly: